-On any given day, more than 2,700 women are incarcerated in NC; 76% of these women are mothers.
+On any given day, more than 3,000 women are incarcerated in NC; as many as 76% of these women are mothers.
 We believe all people deserve another chance, and we help women to empower themselves with tools and resources so they have that chance upon release.

 Our transitional education and services extends the work to members of the community, providing a vehicle for volunteers to support the women while they are still incarcerated and readying themselves for release.

 Through the third arm of our offerings - reentry support - we partner with faith-based groups, other nonprofit service providers and area businesses to provide much-needed social capital and a helping had as the women work to secure their post-release needs, including jobs, housing, transportation, human services and reunification with children.